IBM/khaos/README.md

 ### Adverserial mode

-To configure KTest in trace and adverserial testing mode, edit the file `deploy/000-ktest-config.yaml` and set the `traceonly` field to be `false` before installation.
+To configure Khaos in trace and adverserial testing mode, edit the file `deploy/000-khaos-config.yaml` and set the `traceonly` field to be `false` before installation.

 Then create, update, delete desired resources and inspect human-readable traces by running the script:
 ```bash
 hack/trace.sh
 ```

-You will observe that KTest will deny updates periodically before letting them through to etcd.
+You will observe that Khaos will deny updates periodically before letting them through to etcd.
 It computes the diff of updates and denies the same diff twice before accepting the update.
 There is a maximum denial of 20 per resource name/namespace (in the future this parameter will be configurable).

-KTest does not currently let you know that a test experiment has failed because it does not know of success/failure conditions.
+Khaos does not currently let you know that a test experiment has failed because it does not know of success/failure conditions.
 Rather, during your interactions with resources, you can inspect the produced trace and decide if the outcome is correct.

 Some outcomes that indicate possible issues with the operator are the following:
 - The resource stalls in a state and stops making progress towards the desired state.
 This could indicate that the reconciler is not being requeued correctly.
 - The resource reaches a failed state instead of the desired state.
 The action of the webhook is adverserial but it should not in itself cause a failure to reach the desired state.
 If this is the case, it points to a possible bug in the operator.
-The trace produced by KTest can be used for manual root-cause analysis.
+The trace produced by Khaos can be used for manual root-cause analysis.
 - The controller ends up with incorrect side-effects inside Kubernetes and outside, if any.
 When updates fail, the reconciler has to run again, so it might incorrectly apply side-effects multiple times.

 The maximum denials parameter exists because some operators eventually need a unique update to be successful.
-Otherwise, KTest would have hindered sucsess indefinitely.
+Otherwise, Khaos would have hindered sucsess indefinitely.
 This parameter is hard-wired to 20 and will be configurable in the future.
 After the maximum is reached, the webhook no longer denies any updates on that resource name/namespace.
 In the future, we plan to provide a feature to reset this parameter.
 Currently, resetting can be achieved by uninstalling and re-installing the webhook.
 Notice that the maximum is per custom resource (name and namespace).

-KTest mocks update failures but does not produce a trace with an actual failure (meaning that the update failures produce by KTest are artificial).
-To produce realistic traces, the KTest failures can be replaced by another user modifying the same resource at the same time (which could cause a library like controller-runtime to return an error for an update).
+Khaos mocks update failures but does not produce a trace with an actual failure (meaning that the update failures produce by Khaos are artificial).
+To produce realistic traces, the Khaos failures can be replaced by another user modifying the same resource at the same time (which could cause a library like controller-runtime to return an error for an update).